mkolas/discord-soundboard/README.md

 * ~~Configure bot to be able to respond to different triggers and lookup related sound from data structure~~
 * ~~Prevent sounds from being played on top of one another (your friends will also probably try to ruin your nice things)~~
 * set up configuration structure- one with discord bot token ~~and another w/ sound list~~
+* add !list functionality that will output available commands
 * write full installation instructions, including explaining .dca creation process
-* implement web service that will take in a .wav and trigger, automatically convert it to dca, and add it to app's list of sounds
+* implement web service that will take in a .wav and command, automatically convert it to dca, and add it to app's list of sounds
 * clean up some elements of code, learn more about scoping and how to set discordgo object to be available as a singleton